County considers jail renovations

 The county expects to begin negotiations with area cities in about two months for a new Special Purpose Local Option Sales Tax, County Administrator Chas Cannon said.
 A proposal could go before voters in November.

 The current 1% SPLOST was approved in 2017 and took effect in 2019; it was expected to collect $31.4 million over six years that would be split among the county, local cities and three separate authorities, but changes in tax law have resulted in greater income than expected.
 The tax can be used only for capital projects and only for the projects listed in the referendum that was put to voters.
-No one has said whether any of the overage could go toward work at the jail.
+No one has said whether any of the overage would qualify to fund work at the jail.

 Commented